NadiaIdris/weather-app/README.md

   npm run build_dev
   ```

+## How to deploy this app to maretidris.github.io/weather-app

+1. Make the changes in your code.
+2. Run `npm run build_dev`.

+   - this uses `webpack.dev.config.js` to generate the minified
+     bundle that is deployed to the `docs` folder.
+   - GitHub Pages is configured to use the files in the `docs` folder
+     to serve up the app on `maretidris.github.io/weather-app`.

+3. Commit and push!

 ## Description

 This app is for people who have moved to the US from another country that uses Celsius and they are interacting Americans who understand Fahrenheit.

 ## Design document